Zymbit-Docs/docs/content/tutorials/perimeter-detect/scm/index.md

 ### Test Perimeter Detect
 **Developer Mode only**

 To quickly test your perimeter detect setup, here is sample code using the Python API.
 The program will wait for ten seconds to detect any perimeter breaches.
-Before running this script, connect the circuits using either the FPC or Pin headers and during the ten second pause in the script, breach the perimeter by unplugging the circuit wires.
-The wait function should immediately exit and the script will finish.
+Before running this script, connect the circuits with the provided yellow and blue wires and during the ten second pause in the script, breach the perimeter by unplugging the circuit wires.
+The wait function should immediately detect the event.

-Please specify the channel (0 or 1) you are testing in either set_perimeter_event_actions or zkSetPerimeterEventAction.
 In the API, perimeter circuit 2 (as shown in the above images) is defined as channel 1 and perimeter circuit 1 is defined as channel 0.
 As noted, for SCM Alpha, channel 0 and channel 1 have already been set to action_notify=True.
 NOTE: For Alpha, setting the Perimeter Event Action restarts `zkifc` which can lead to problems.
-For Alpha, please power cycle after changing the Perimeter Event settings.
+For Alpha, please power cycle if you change the Perimeter Event settings.

-Example for monitoring Perimeter Events
+Example for monitoring Perimeter Events:
 <details>

 <summary>For Python</summary>